wballard/VariableSky/api.markdown

 I'm sure if you try you can cook up values that have cycles that just don't serialize.

+The good news there is -- you won't be able to save them, so you won't be able to hurt yourself.

 ## VariableSky
 This is the main object exposed by the client library.
 There is no need